Last verified: today

 Absorption & Bioavailability

-Unknown in humans — no clinical pharmacokinetic data in provided studies.
-Animal data suggests organic selenium forms bioaccumulate more than inorganic forms, which may increase both benefit and toxicity risk.
+Unknown — no human pharmacokinetic studies in the provided data.
+Animal data suggests organic selenium forms bioaccumulate more than inorganic forms, but L-selenocysteine specifically has not been studied for oral bioavailability in humans.

 Red Flags to Watch For

-- Zero human clinical trials in the available research — all evidence is from cell cultures or animal models
+- Zero human clinical trials — all evidence is from cell cultures, animal models, or lab experiments

 Research Sources